New Zealand one hundred-dollar note: Design

-There have been seven different series of New Zealand banknotes, and the one-hundred-dollar note was introduced with the third series of banknote.
+There have been seven series of New Zealand banknotes.
+The first two series used the New Zealand pound, and the one-hundred-dollar note was introduced with the third series.

 Third series (1967–1981)

-The first one-hundred-dollar notes were issued alongside the first one-dollar, two-dollar, five-dollar, ten-dollar, and twenty-dollar notes with the introduction of the New Zealand dollar on 10 July 1967.
-They were made of cotton-based paper.
+The first dollar notes were issued with the introduction of the New Zealand dollar on 10 July 1967, replacing their pound note predecessors at the rate of two dollars to the pound.
+They were made using cotton-based paper, and the hundred-dollar notes used the same red colour as the fifty-pound note it replaced, to aid cash-handling during the transition.
 The design was selected by a six-person design committee appointed in 1964, which included Alexander McLintock, Stewart Bell Maclennan and Professor John Simpson, Dean of the Faculty of Fine Arts at the University of Canterbury.

 All the notes of this series had Queen Elizabeth II on the front, and a watermark of Captain James Cook.
 They also had a New Zealand bird and the plant most closely associated with that species on the back.
 The back of the one-hundred-dollar note featured a takahē, one of the rarest birds in New Zealand at the time, which had been thought extinct until the 1940s, and a mountain daisy.